 13. Majestic Tree Hound

 The Majestic Tree Hound is a reasonably recent introduction to the hound world, having only been developed in the 20th century.
-The breed looks similar to the Bloodhound and is a large breed used to hunt large animals like bears and bobcats.
+This hound dog breed looks similar to the Bloodhound and is a large breed used to hunt large animals like bears and bobcats.
 They are highly skilled hunters and they work hard.
 They also make loyal and loving companions and will get along with other dogs, children, and all family members.

 14. Treeing Cur

-The Treeing Hound, or Treeing Cur, is one of several similar breeds.
+The Treeing Hound, or Treeing Cur, is one of several similar hound dog breeds.
 They are used as herders as well as hunters, but they will make loyal and loving family companions that will get along with all family members of all ages.
 The word cur means unkempt, and these breeds are bred for their utility rather than their looks.
 This does not mean that they are unattractive, but it does mean that the visual appearance of Treeing Curs can vary wildly from one to the next.

 15. Basset Griffon